Our Mission & Vision

-Why Create a Youth PRIDE Board?
+Why Create the C.E.M.
+Board?

-Approximately 19% of children entering foster care identify as LGBTQ2S.
+Approximately 19% of children entering foster care identify as LGBTQ+.
 Many youth with diverse Sexual Orientation and Gender Identity/Expression (SOGIE) end up in foster care due to family rejection.
 Youth with diverse SOGIE are more likely to have negative mental health experiences and are at greater risk for HIV, targeted abuse, and suicide.
 By educating families, involved agencies, and professional staff about diverse SOGIE, we can change these negative outcomes.

-What does the Youth PRIDE Board Do?
+What does the C.E.M.
+Board Do?

 - Providing young people with leadership development opportunities

 - Recognizing the value of board members’ contributions with a modest stipend for their time and effort

 Who Should Join?

 Your voice matters!
 The C.E.M.
 Board welcomes members who are interested in influencing policies and practices that affect young people, while gaining leadership, professional development, and resume skills for the future.